 You can do this from anywhere inside your Jira account.

-Click Get app to add the Figma app to your account.
+- Click Get it now in the top-right corner of the listing to add the app to your account.

 Once you've installed the Figma for Jira app, your Jira issues will have a Designs section.
 This is where you can add and view Figma Live Embeds.